skenqbx/ast-walker/README.markdown

 ```

 `ast-walker` provides _typed object_ tree traversal.
-The default [configuration](./lib/types.json) is for an AST that follows the [ESTree ES5 spec](https://github.com/estree/estree/blob/master/spec.md), but other configurations can be provided.
+The default tree [configuration](./lib/types.json) is for an AST that follows the Espree structure, but other configurations can be provided.

 ## Usage